criticalstack/crit/docs/src/getting-started.md

 This quickly creates a ready-to-use Kubernetes cluster running completely within a single Docker container.

-Cinder, or Crit-in-Docker, can be useful for developing on Critial Stack clusters locally, or simply to learn more about Crit.
+Cinder, or Crit-in-Docker, can be useful for developing on Critical Stack clusters locally, or simply to learn more about Crit.
 You can read more about requirements, configuration, etc over in the [Cinder Guide](cinder-guide/overview.md).

 ## Running in Production